 - It is recommended that you check with your program that you will receive credit towards your present qualifications.
 You will need to be enrolled as a full time student while you are in Australia (36-48 credit points).

 Please note that some Bachelor of Business programs have program structure changes as from 2018.
-It is important that you read the information below before you complete the expression of interest.
+It is important that you read the information below before you complete the form.

 How to check whether your program may be affected?